opensafely/documentation/docs/getting-started.md

     side, or by pressing ++ctrl+shift+g++ together.

-    When files in the repository are edited and then saved, Source Control should list those changes.  (**TODO: Visual Studio Code in Gitpod has Auto Save enabled.**).
+    When files in the repository are edited and then saved, Source Control should list those changes.
+Note that Gitpod's Visual Studio Code has Auto Save enabled by default.
 If you left-click on a file in Source Control, you'll see how your copy of the file has changed from the previous repository state.
 Right-click on the files that you want to add the changes to the repository and select "Stage Changes".
 "Staged" changes then appear in the "Staged Changes" section.